advanced-security/teams-secret-scanning-notifier-azure-function/INSTALL.md

 You can use the Azure Functions extension in VSCode.
 Right-click on the Function App in the Resources pane, and select "Download remote settings" from the context menu.

-Alternatively, you can also use the `sync-settings-remote-to-local.sh` script, after you set `azure.env` appropriately.
+Alternatively, you can also use the `scripts/sync-settings-remote-to-local.sh` script, after you set `scripts/azure.env` appropriately.
 This will save the settings to `remote.settings.json`, which you can copy to `local.settings.json`.

 Then in your `local.settings.json` file these environment variables are defined like: